ericlyv/Test/README.md

 Commit 3: Success.
 It added to the first edits and the second edits added to the first.
 It showed the time I made the second edits in the history.

-Next, I will add 4 texts to delete and delete one of them before committing changes to see if I can see any changes done before committing.
+Next, I will add 4 texts to delete and delete one of them before committing changes to see if I can see any changes done before committing are saved.

 It should show 1 red line (the one I deleted) if so.

-DELETE THIS
-DELETE THIS
-DELETE THIS
+Commit 4: The changes are not saved.
+There was no red line or sign that I deleted a line above.

+The change is made if I delete after committing.

+Now that I deleted, it should show red lines.

+I noticed that I can create new pull requests???

+I will try to pull a new one after this commit to see what happens.